 from discrete groupoids to $\Cstar$-categories. \end{thm*}

-Our main results are to be found in section~3, where we uncover some remarkable features of $\Cstar$-categories.
-We collect them here in the following omnibus theorem, comprising theorem~\ref{thm:first_model}, proposition~\ref{prop:cof_gen} and theorems \ref{thm:simpl_struct} and~\ref{thm:algebra}.
+Our main results are to be found in Section~3, where we uncover some remarkable features of $\Cstar$-categories.
+We collect them here in the following omnibus theorem, comprising Theorem~\ref{thm:first_model}, Proposition~\ref{prop:cof_gen} and Theorems~\ref{thm:simpl_struct} and~\ref{thm:algebra}.

-\begin{thm*} The category $\Cstarcatun$ of small $\Cstar$-categories and $*$-functors admits the structure of a cofibrantly generated simplicial model category, where: \begin{enumerate} \item Weak equivalences are the unitary equivalences, namely those $*$-functors $F: A\to B$ that are equivalences of the underlying categories, such that the isomorphisms $FF^{-1}\simeq \id_B$ and $F^{-1}F\simeq \id_A$ can be chosen with unitary components. \item The cofibrations are the $*$-functors that are injective on objects. \item The fibrations are the $*$-functors $F: A\to B$ that allow the lifting of unitary isomorphisms $Fx \simeq y$. \end{enumerate} Moreover, the above \emph{unitary model structure} is compatible with the maximal tensor product~$\otimes_{\max}$, that is, together they endow $\Cstarcatun$ with the structure of a symmetric monoidal model category.
+\begin{thm*} The category $\Cstarcatun$ of small $\Cstar$-categories and $*$-functors admits the structure of a cofibrantly generated simplicial model category, where: \begin{enumerate} \item Weak equivalences are the unitary equivalences, namely those $*$-functors $F\colon A\to B$ that are equivalences of the underlying categories, such that the isomorphisms $FF^{-1}\simeq \id_B$ and $F^{-1}F\simeq \id_A$ can be chosen with unitary components. \textup(In fact, as it turns out, the latter property is automatic; see Lemma~\ref{lemma:un_eq}.\textup) \item The cofibrations are the $*$-functors that are injective on objects. \item The fibrations are the $*$-functors $F\colon A\to B$ that allow the lifting of unitary isomorphisms $Fx \simeq y$. \end{enumerate} Moreover, the above \emph{unitary model structure} is compatible with the maximal tensor product~$\otimes_{\max}$, that is, together they endow $\Cstarcatun$ with the structure of a symmetric monoidal model category.
 In fact, the previous theorem shows that $\Cstarcatun$ is a symmetric $\sSet$-algebra in the sense of Hovey~\cite{hovey:model}. \end{thm*}

 We should note that the simplicial structure is defined via the nice formulas

 (for $A,B\in \Cstarcatun$ and $K \in \sSet$), where $\pi K= \Cstarmax(\Pi K)$ is the groupoid $\Cstar$-category of the fundamental groupoid of~$K$, and $\nu$ denotes the simplicial nerve of the subcategory of unitary isomorphisms.